software-students-spring2024/1-specification-exercise-team8/README.md

 ## Activity Diagrams

-As a club-goer, I want to suggest songs to the DJ easily, so that I can hear my favorite tracks without needing to approach the DJ booth physically.
+"As a club-goer, I want to suggest songs to the DJ easily, so that I can hear my favorite tracks without needing to approach the DJ booth physically."
 ![Alt text](proj1uml/user.png)

-As a DJ, I want to set a genre or vibe for song suggestions, so that the music fits the theme of the event I'm playing at.
+"As a DJ, I want to set a genre or vibe for song suggestions, so that the music fits the theme of the event I'm playing at."
 ![Alt text](proj1uml/dj.png)